Mapping Obscured Star Formation in the Host Galaxy of FRB 20201124A: Discussion

 Using Eq.~10 and Eq.~28 of \cite{Sridhar22}, the size of the shell formed from the interaction of the disk wind with the surrounding medium and the radio synchrotron-bright region (the ‘nebula’) are $R_{\rm sh}\ge25\,{\rm pc}$ and $R_{\rm n}\lesssim1\,{\rm pc}$, respectively.
 Even for the highest angular resolution C-band images (robust weighting, for which the angular resolution of 0.23\arcsec corresponds to a linear size of 430 pc), a size of this source would be effectively point-like to our VLA observations.
 This means that our earlier comparisons against the peak brightness at the FRB location provide valid upper limits on the PRS flux density.
 The bright nebula region can be detectable in the radio at a luminosity of $\sim10^{39}\,{\rm erg \ s^{-1}}$ up to $\sim10^5$\,yr.
 However, given the active lifetime of the system also being $\sim10^5$\,yr ($\sim M_\star/M_\bullet$, for an assumed post-main sequence companion star with a mass of $\sim30\,M_\odot$), the luminosity would fall off precipitously after $\sim10^5$\,yr, in agreement with our flux density upper limit ($<10^{37}\,{\rm erg/s}$) that is two orders of magnitude lower.
 Thus, the hypernebula model is viable given the luminosity constraints from our radio observations.

 Finally, multipath propagation from a magnetized plasma screen has been hypothesized to produce the observed polarization behaviors including frequency-dependent depolarization and the mean RM ($|$RM$|$) in FRBs, notably the ones associated with a PRS \citep{Beniamini21, Feng22, Yang22}.
 In this model, the RM scatter ($\sigma_{RM}$) that causes the depolarization at low frequencies is correlated with $|$RM$|$ and could also be proportional to the specific luminosity of the PRS (see Eq.~42 of \citealt{Yang22}).

 The $|$RM$|$ of FRB\,20201124A is observed to decrease from 889.5\,rad\,m$^{-2}$ to 365.1 \,rad\,m$^{-2}$ over a 10-day timescale \citep{Jiang22, Xu22} and $\sigma_{RM}$ is found to be 2.5 rad\,m$^{-2}$ \citep{Feng22}.
-Scaling the $\sigma_{RM}$ with PRS\,20190520B, the PRS luminosity is in agreement with the upper limit of $L_{\rm 6.0 \ GHz}$ $\lesssim$ 2.6 $\times 10^{27}$\,erg\,s$^{-1}$\,Hz$^{-1}$ based on our VLA observations within a factor of 2.
-Consistency with our upper limits for the PRS luminosity could be maintained by, for instance, reducing $\sigma_{RM}$ by a factor of 1/4.
-Given there are other free parameters such as the screen radius and fraction of synchrotron-radiating electrons in the GHz band to adjust in the equation, this model remains plausible.
+We choose FRB\,20190520B as our reference case since its RM is closer to FRB\,20201124A than that of FRB\,20121102A and scale the $\sigma_{RM}$ with PRS\,20190520B.
+We find that the PRS luminosity is in agreement with the upper limit of $L_{\rm 6.0 \ GHz}$ $\lesssim$ 1.8 $\times 10^{27}$\,erg\,s$^{-1}$\,Hz$^{-1}$ based on our VLA observations within a factor of 2.
+Consistency with our upper limits for the PRS luminosity could be maintained by, for instance, reducing the fraction of synchrotron-radiating electrons in the GHz band ($\zeta_e$) by a factor of 2.
+It is worth noting that if we chose PRS\,20121102A instead, the PRS luminosity would be higher than our derived upper limit by roughly an order of magnitude.
+However, given there are other free parameters such as the screen radius (R) and thermal Lorentz factor ($\gamma_{\mathrm{th}}$) to adjust in the equation, this model remains plausible.